Sintra-Portugal.com

 Further out are the Cruz Alta peak (603m), the Alto do Cha (Tea Hill - the best viewpoint of the region), and the Chalet da Condessa d'Edla, an enchanting Alpine-inspired chalet.

-Insight: For a longer visit, we recommend visiting the palace's terraces twice: once at the start of your visit and again at the end.
-The terraces can get very busy, and a return gives you the chance to (possibly) experience them when they are less crowded.
+Insight: For a longer visit, we recommend exploring the palace's terraces twice: once at the beginning of your visit and again before you leave.
+The terraces can become quite crowded, especially during peak hours.
+By visiting twice, you increase your chances of experiencing these stunning viewpoints when they're less busy.

 Pátio dos Arcos Palacio da Pena